Block mounts

 $ anjuna-block-manager.sh create --size 2G --volume /home/ec2-user/enclave-data.img --user 1000:1000 # Create a 2048 MiB file for the volume

 Any attempt to write to the volume from inside (or outside) the enclave, especially to the root directory, will need to be in a user/group context compatible with what is defined in the --user flag.
-For example, this can be achieved by using the user id and group id of the process that will perform the writes.
+For example, you can do this by using the user ID and group ID of the process that will perform the writes.

 Configure the enclave to mount the volume

-To use a block mount volume, one needs to build the enclave with a matching configuration file.
+To use a block mount volume, you need to build the enclave with a matching configuration file.

 The following configuration contains a snippet of a single mount of block type.
 Only one block type can be specified in the mounts section.
 However, block type mounts are compatible with all other configuration options, including other basic mounts.